 Top tip: Take your camera, you’ll pass through some of the most famous national parks in the country, including Sequoia, Yosemite, and Klamath.

-Located in northern California, this (1 km) easy trail is found on the Pacific Coast and a total dream to follow.
+Located in northern California, this (1 km) easy trail is found on the Pacific Coast and a total dream to follow for a relatively leisurely hike.

 6.)
 Eaton Canyon Trail